DISTRIBUTION – Over 39,000 online retail outlets

 Retail Book Distribution

-Retail book distribution means books are sold directly to a retailer from the distributor.
-In cases where books are returnable, retailers do not have to pay for the books for a certain amount of time (60-90 days), and can return whatever doesn’t sell.
+Retail book distribution.
+Books are sold to a retailer from the distributor.
+Overall, where books are returnable, retailers won’t pay for the books.
+They use a specific time frame (60-90 days).
+Moreover, they can return whatever doesn’t sell.
 Not ideal for self publishers.

 Similarly, it’s all part of the industry if you want a chance to get your book on shelves.